peteroupc/peteroupc.github.io/filenames.md

 _User-facing files_ are files created by end users or introduced into the application by end users.
 End users may want to name files in their language, making it necessary for many applications to support internationalized file names.

-The MailLib library includes a [`MakeFilename`](https://peteroupc.github.io/MailLib/docs/PeterO.Mail.ContentDisposition.html#MakeFilename_string) method that converts a title or file name to a suitable name for saving data to a file.  `MakeFilename` does a number of things to maximize the chance that the name can be used as is in most file systems.
+**When creating new files:** The MailLib library includes a [`MakeFilename`](https://peteroupc.github.io/MailLib/docs/PeterO.Mail.ContentDisposition.html#MakeFilename_string) method that converts a title or file name to a suitable name for saving data to a file.  `MakeFilename` does a number of things to maximize the chance that the name can be used as is in most file systems.

 In one possible use of `MakeFilename`, a word-processing application could create a file name for a document by taking the document's title or the first few words of its body and adding a file extension like ".document" to those words (e.g., "My Report.document"), then pass that name to the `MakeFilename` method to get a suggested file name to show a user seeking to save that document.

-If an application receives the name of an existing file from the file system, it should use that file name without change for the purposes of accessing or overwriting that file; this means that for such purposes, the application should treat that file name as uninterpreted data without converting its contents in any way, including by the `MakeFilename` method, a transcoder, or a case converter.
+**When accessing existing files:** If an application receives the name of an existing file (as opposed to its directory path) from the file system, it should use that file name without change for the purposes of accessing or overwriting that file; this means that for such purposes, the application should treat that file name as uninterpreted data without converting its contents in any way, including by the `MakeFilename` method, a transcoder, or a case converter.
 This doesn't forbid applications from making changes to that file name for other purposes, including for the purpose of displaying that name to end users.

 ### Guidance for Non-User-Facing Files